Girvan: Local festivals

+Economy and infrastructure

 Education and community

 Girvan has its own secondary school, Girvan Academy, which the majority of local children attend.
 Roman Catholic families have the option of Queen Margaret Academy in Ayr.
 There are also two primary schools, Girvan Primary School (non-denominational) and Sacred Heart Primary School (denominational) and there is one non-denominational specialist school, Invergarven School.

 The town's swimming pool was closed in 2009 by South Ayrshire Council, on the grounds that it had reached the end of its operational life.
 The building has since been demolished.
 A new leisure centre, named 'The Quay Zone' was officially opened on 26 April 2017.
 'The Quay Zone' was built in a way to help redevelop Girvan.
 It is sited on the old swimming pool's location at the harbour.